 Level 4 – Children’s Social Care Specialist or Statutory Intervention:

 Where there are indicators of risks of radicalisation for child/young person or they are thought to be at risk of significant harm, and/or where investigations need to be carried out, a referral to the Multi-Agency Safeguarding Hub should be made.

 The named or designated safeguarding professional should consider whether a situation may be so serious that an emergency response is required.
 Staff should exercise professional judgement and common sense to identify whether an emergency situation applies; examples in relation to violent extremism are expected to be very rare but would apply when there is information that a violent act is imminent or where weapons or other materials may be in the possession of a young person, another member of their family or within the community.
 In this situation, a 999 call should be made.

 Children and young people at risk of radicalisation will also need to be referred for consideration under the local Channel panel, which works in conjunction with existing safeguarding procedures.

 Channel: Referral and Intervention Processes

 Channel is the national framework to identify, refer and support vulnerable individuals.
 It is a multi-agency approach to protect people at risk from radicalisation.
-Individuals vulnerable to being drawn into terrorist related activities can expect to be supported by the ‘Channel’ multi-agency panel.
+Individuals vulnerable to being drawn into terrorist related activities or supporting terrorism can expect to be supported by the ‘Channel’ multi-agency panel.
 The Channel Panel will: